Chimériquement™: Queer Existential Panic Edition

 So I wanted to make this game to represent this conflict between faith and nature, dare I say, between God and you almost.

 This is something I’ve never seen in any media.
 I’m not pretending it doesn’t exist, just that I have never seen it myself.
 In general, when media tackle the conflict between homosexuality and religion, it is always pinned on a family member of the queer character.
-A good example is Love, Victor, which tackles the topic quite well in its second season, when it portrays Victor’s mother’s awful lack of tolerance for her son’s homosexuality due to religious reasons, and how she progressively grows to accept it, and to find a church which will allow his son to be gay.
+A good example is Love, Victor, which tackles the topic quite well in its second season, when it portrays Victor’s mother’s awful lack of tolerance for her son’s homosexuality due to religious reasons, and how she progressively grows to accept it, and to find a church which will allow her son to be gay.

 These stories are important, because they are uplifting, and we absolutely need those.
 However, the conflict of the gay character is never about religion and homosexuality: it’s only with their family member.
 Victor himself, for example, isn’t as religious as his parents, and, if he struggles to accept his homosexuality in the first season, that’s because of expectations, not because homosexuality itself contradicts mandates from above.